 Even if you don’t have an idea, there are tool mentors readily available to help you build the basic skills and inspiration for when you are ready.
 Tool mentors are available to students Monday through Saturday.
 They hang out in the Make area to assist and help students wherever they need it.

-In order to use the tools and equipment available, you can sign up for safety training.
+In order to use the tools and equipment available, you can attend safety training.
 Safety training is every week and will cover you for the whole academic year.
 The training is required to use many of the tools and equipment.
 The prototyping and tool rooms are used on an individual basis, all you have to do is ask the tool mentors for access.
 “Tool mentors are your pathway to this program,” Tran said.

 Upcoming safety training